How to Use Arc Codex

 Understanding the A.R.C.
 Analysis

 Every article is run through three independent AI analytical passes.
 Expand any section on a card to read it.
+We do not tell you what to think — we show you how the thinking was constructed.

 Sentinel — AI Content Detection

 Sentinel runs a forensic pass on every article to estimate whether it was written by a human or generated by AI.
 It's tuned conservative — false positives (calling human writing synthetic) are treated as worse than false negatives.
+A verdict of Synthetic is not a judgment of value, but a disclosure of origin.

-Sentinel is not a spam filter — a SYNTHETIC verdict means the writing pattern resembles AI output, not that the content is wrong or malicious.
+Sentinel is not a spam filter — a Synthetic verdict means the writing pattern resembles AI output, not that the content is wrong or malicious.

 Translation